nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 - Use case ends.

-3a.
-The specified metric does not exist or entered input is invalid (e.g., invalid gender).
+2b.
+The command is invalid (Comparator does not exist, invalid format).

-- 3a1.
-LoveBook displays an error message.
+- LoveBook shows an error message.
+- User is prompted to re-enter the command.
+A positive example is given.
+- Use case ends.

+2c.
+No comparator to sort is given.

+- LoveBook displays a message indicating that at least 1 comparator must be provided to set.
+A positive example is given.
+- Use case ends.

+2d.
+Comparator is invalid.

+- LoveBook displays a message indicating that the comparator is invalid.
+A positive example is given.
-- Use case resumes at step 2.
+- Use case ends.

 #### Use Case: Get Best Match